-The Kindy Oral Language Program covers the essential phonological awareness (PA) skills that students must be taught to build a strong foundation for reading and spelling.
+The Kindy Language Program covers the essential phonological awareness (PA) skills that students must be taught to build a strong foundation for reading and spelling.
 While strong PA is the target for the end of Kindy, students who are ready should be extended.

 Sight Words are introduced when students have a sound understanding of word level concepts and have been introduced to the single sounds and letters of the alphabet.
 These words will also be decodable words that are useful for early reading, which will enable students to develop a small bank of early reading sight words.